-Here is a sample email that you could send to your manager, extolling the virtues and benefits of attendance.
+Here is a sample email that you could send to a decision maker, extolling the virtues and benefits of attendance.

 TO: [your supervisor’s name]

-I understand how, despite the improvements in our economy, our company needs to control its training costs and I know that it is looking for ways to get the most for the money it spends in every area.
-There is a cost-effective professional education conference this fall that will help our team with its presentation development and delivery skills while reducing expenses and resources needed to craft, design, build, and deliver presentations to the level expected of our organization.
+With the uncertainty coming out of Covid, I appreciate how our company needs to invest its training budget wisely.
+There is a cost-effective professional education conference this fall that will help our team immeasurably.
+It will help us with presentation development and delivery, both in-person and virtual, while reducing expenses and resources needed to craft, design, build, and deliver presentations to the level expected of our organization.

-I would like to attend the 2017 Presentation Summit near Tampa FL, Sep 24-27.
-The Summit is hosted by well-known author and presentations consultant Rick Altman -- he and his team will present over 35 seminars, workshops, and keynote addresses over three days (four counting Sunday).
+I would like to attend the 2023 Presentation Summit, either in person or virtually.
+The Summit is hosted by well-known author and presentations consultant Rick Altman — he and his team will present over 35 seminars, workshops, and keynote addresses over three days.
 Topics cover all aspects of presentation: message crafting, presentation design, slide creation technique, and delivery.
 Here are a few that I think would be particularly helpful:

 [Visit the seminar schedule and select the seminar titles that you think would provide the most benefit for your company.]

-With the current economic conditions, everyone at [your company] is being asked to do more and control costs wherever possible.
-This conference is a small investment in empowering me and others involved in presentation creation to do even more.
+With the current economic conditions, everyone at [your company] is being asked to spend wisely and control costs wherever possible.
+This conference is a small capital investment and yet a giant leap in empowering me and others involved in presentations to up our games.
 The seminars will provide us with essential knowledge about the best way to design and deliver presentations, and the technical sessions will teach us much more about PowerPoint than we could learn otherwise.